Waimea Falls

 A Living, Sacred Place

-Waimea waterfall is part of a living watershed, a cultural treasure, and a reminder that water is life.
+Waimea Falls is part of a living watershed, a cultural treasure, and a reminder that water is life.

 Whether you witness a gentle Waiheʻe or a powerful Waihi, we invite you to experience its beauty with understanding, appreciation, and care.